Gorgias automation rules to auto tag tickets by topic

 Expert Verified

-If your Gorgias inbox feels like a chaotic free-for-all of urgent problems, simple questions, and spam, you're not alone.
-It's tough to prioritize what matters when everything is jumbled together.
-How do you spot trends or give customers the quick replies they expect?
+If your Gorgias inbox feels a bit busy with urgent problems, simple questions, and general inquiries, you're not alone.
+It's helpful to prioritize what matters so your team can focus on providing top-tier service.
 This is exactly where ticket tagging saves the day.
-By automatically sorting conversations as they come in, you can finally bring some order to the chaos.
+By automatically sorting conversations as they come in, you can bring a high level of order to your workflow.

-This guide will walk you through setting up Gorgias automation rules to auto-tag tickets by topic.
-We’ll cover the common setups, a few best practices, and honestly, the walls you’ll eventually hit as your business grows.
-We'll also look at a smarter, AI-driven way for teams that are ready to ditch the manual upkeep and really scale their support.
+This guide will walk you through setting up Gorgias automation rules to auto tag tickets by topic.
+We’ll cover the common setups, a few best practices, and how to optimize these rules as your business grows.
+We'll also look at how AI-driven tools can complement your setup for teams ready to further automate and scale their support in 2026.

 Understanding Gorgias automation rules to auto tag tickets by topic

-Gorgias automation rules are a built-in feature that lets you automate repetitive tasks using simple "if this, then that" logic.
-Think of them as a set of instructions you give your helpdesk to handle tickets on its own, without anyone needing to lift a finger.
+Gorgias automation rules are a powerful built-in feature that lets you automate repetitive tasks using reliable "if this, then that" logic.
+Think of them as a set of helpful instructions you give your helpdesk to handle tickets efficiently.

 Every rule has three main parts: